cupy/cupy/docs/source/install_rocm.rst

 Environment Variables
 ---------------------

-When running CuPy for ROCm, the following environment variables need to be set.
+When building or running CuPy for ROCm, the following environment variables are effective.

 * ``HCC_AMDGPU_TARGET``: ISA name supported by your GPU.
   Run ``rocminfo`` and use the value displayed in ``Name:`` line (e.g., ``gfx900``).